 Common phrases about teaching

-- Támokskitsinikookit, meaning, when an Elder who is teaching asks “Would you relay back to me the outcome?”
+- Támokskitsinikookit – When an Elder who is teaching asks “Would you relay back to me the outcome?”
 This recognizes your responsibilities and provides for accountability (Crop Eared Wolf, 2007).

-- Ákaisskapiimiiwaiksi.
-A mother’s guidance and support of her children to set a life path for her children (Crop Eared Wolf, 2007).
+- Ákaisskapiimiiwaiksi – A mother’s guidance and support of her children to set a life path (Crop Eared Wolf, 2007).

 - Aisiimoki (aiskinnima’tsoki) – person is giving guidance; teachings, disciplines (Bastien, 2004).

-- Áyaaksikowatayaaw the process of parents naming their child and setting their course in life.
+- Áyaaksikowatayaaw – the process of parents naming their child and setting their course in life.
 The parents confer with grandparents.
-It is believed that the power of the experiences of which names are drawn will guide the child and assist in their live (Crop Eared Wolf, 2007).
+It is believed that the power of the experiences from which names are drawn will guide the child and assist in their life (Crop Eared Wolf, 2007).

 - Niipaitapiiysiin – constant motion of breath together with Ihtsipaitapiiyo’pa identifies the meaning and purpose of life; to teach Siksikaitsitapiipaitapiiyssin, the Blackfoot way of life.